-Mike Webb’s first job after joining UMEL was to make Mike Humphrey’s designs a reality, which involved producing limbs for his personal fibreglass bodied SAM, shown in image 12.
-Andy observes that this clearly demonstrates the early signs of Mike Humphrey’s vision of a more anthropomorphic ADS.
-Mike (Webb) appears in image 3, busily machining the outside spherical surface of an elbow enclosure using a radius turning attachment on a centre lathe.
+Mike Webb says his first task after joining UMEL was to turn Mike Humphrey’s designs into reality.
+This involved making limbs for his personal fibreglass (also known as glass reinforced plastic (GRP)) bodied SAM, shown in image 12.
+Andy observes that this project clearly demonstrates the early signs of Mike Humphrey’s vision of a more anthropomorphic ADS.
+You can see Mike Webb in image 3 machining the outside spherical surface of an elbow enclosure on a centre lathe using a radius turning attachment.
+In image 4 Alan Ette (Universal Miller) and a colleague are carrying out a trial assembly of arm ring adaptors on a magnesium alloy JIM torso at UMEL, Farnborough in the early 1970s.

+Among JIM’s many original features were the oil drain holes which are clearly visible in image 8 and the, not very successful, finger manipulators in image 6.
 But, before looking too closely at the images, it might be an idea to check out these hotspots first as they could help you detect other differences between the early JIMs and later adaptations.

 Last but not least, the above video provides a compelling comparison between the ADS and the diver as they each try to make progress against an 0.8 knot current.
 Notice the amount of effort the diver is having to make, as indicated by the bubbles he is producing, compared to the ease with which JIM manages the task.
 Could this be why the diver, seen in image 2, appears to be looking a bit glum?